 But later in her life, she struggled with several episodes of depression and heavy addiction.
 Her life was marred with a lot of traumatic familial drama, and even her younger sister, Mariel, gave her intense competition after she gained a lot of appreciation for her work as an actor.
 She was found dead due to a drug overdose on July 1, 1996, at the age of 45, and her family, especially Mariel, had a tough time accepting it.
 In 2005, on one of the episodes of ‘Larry King Live,’ Mariel confessed that she had finally been able to accept her sister’s death as a suicide.

 “30 years and 55 pictures – not more than five that were any good, or any good for me.” – Gig Young

 Gig Young began his career in Hollywood with many supporting roles in several films.
-In 1951, he received critical acclaims for his brilliant performance in the 1951 film ‘Come Fill the Cup,’ which also got him nominated for both an Oscar and Golden Globe for Best Supporting Actor.
+In 1951, he received critical acclaim for his brilliant performance in the 1951 film ‘Come Fill the Cup,’ which also got him nominated for both an Oscar and Golden Globe for Best Supporting Actor.
 He later got his second Oscar nomination for ‘Teacher’s Pet’ in 1958 and won an Academy Award for Best Supporting Actor in the 1969 film ‘They Shoot Horses, Don’t They?‘.

 However, much later, his life went downhill because of alcohol addiction and failing relationships.
-Three weeks prior to his marriage with his fifth wife, when he was 64, he and his wife were both found dead in their apartment.
+Three weeks prior to his marriage to his fifth wife, when he was 64, he and his wife were both found dead in their apartment.
 It was later deduced that he first killed his wife and then shot himself with a handgun.

 2. Robin Williams (1951–2014)